bincity2003/MikeDev/doc/DbTable.md

 PM> Install-Package MikeDev.Db
 ```
 However, if you don't want to get the latest release, you can specify ```-Version``` attribute (Please refer to [NuGet page](https://www.nuget.org/packages/MikeDev.Db/) for all version numbers).
+#### Install the build manually
+If you hate NuGet for some reasons, you can, of course, download the binaries from our [GitHub Release page]()
+Then, decompress it and include it as dependencies in your project!
 #### Build it yourself!
 You can obtain the source code and build it:
 ```bash